International Bank License Jurisdictions

 – Puerto Rico does not provide privacy for US persons.
 Puerto Rico is not a “foreign country,” and thus you do not need to file an FBAR or other FATCA forms such as 5471, etc.

-Banks in Puerto Rico can join FedWire and SWIFT.
+Banks in Puerto Rico can join FedWire and SWIFT, as well as receive an ABA number.
 However, FDIC insurance is not required nor is it available in Puerto Rico.

 – As a result, an international bank licensed in Puerto Rico can use the Federal Reserve as it’s correspondent bank.